 One reason for the ban: AmEx says customer disputes with online adult-industry companies increased administrative costs.
 The ban extends to American Express gift cards and prepaid cards as well.

-Visa declined to comment, while MasterCard and Discover did not respond to inquiries about their online pornography purchase policies.
+Visa declined to comment, while Mastercard and Discover did not respond to inquiries about their online pornography purchase policies.

-However, credit cards do allow cash advances from ATMs that can, in turn, be used to buy gambling chips.
-That's an even more expensive way to gamble because most credit cards charge interest on cash advances immediately after the advance is issued.
-Normally you are charged an ATM fee from your bank and the entity that owns the ATM.
-With a cash advance, you incur those charges plus immediately start accruing interest charges on the cash advance.
-The average cash advance annual percentage rate runs between 18 percent and 20 percent, according to Bankrate's weekly survey of interest rates.
+It's a pricey way to play because most credit cards charge interest on cash advances immediately after the advance is issued.
+In addition, you're likely to be charged an ATM fee from your bank plus a surcharge from the company that owns the ATM.
+With a cash advance, those fees plus the accrued interest charges on the cash advance can quickly add up.

 "Lotteries often leave the decision up to the retailers," says Tom Tulloch, director of administration for the North American Association of State and Provincial Lotteries.
 "Often retailers are reluctant to accept credit cards for lottery purchases (because) their sales commission is reduced by the swipe fees they would have to pay on the transaction."

-Visa and MasterCard declined to comment on their policies toward purchases of lottery tickets.
+Visa and Mastercard declined to comment on their policies toward purchases of lottery tickets.